 - Financial accounts – My mother also had my brother on all her financial accounts (checking, saving, etc.) Again, closing these types of accounts after she passed away was very easy because of this.
 There are other ways these issues can be handled – I would recommend to discuss these with an elder law attorney.

-For more information about the issue of legal documents – read our article title Legal Checklist For Aging Parents.
+For more information about the issue of legal documents and advance directives – read our article title Legal Checklist For Aging Parents.

 It is a difficult conversation to have with your parents, I understand.
 But having gone through my husband’s passing without most of these and then through my mother’s passing, I can honestly tell you that it’s much, much easier when these issues are taken care of beforehand.

 2. Assessing Your Parents’ Current And Future Needs